AllStarLink/ASL3-Manual/docs/adv-topics/usbinterfaces.md

 VID:PID for the AIOC.
 If you will be using the AIOC, just remove the `;` before `usb_devices`.*

 Replace `;usb_devices = 1209:7388` with `usb_devices = vvvv:dddd` for your specific C-Media chip.
 Save your changes and restart Asterisk.
-The added VID:PID will now be available to chan_simpleusb and chan_usbradio.
+The added VID:PID will now be available to the SimpleUSB and USBRadio channel drivers.

 *Note: The `asl-find-sound` utility will include the VID:PID pairs entered in `res_usbradio.conf`*